Celidor/serverless/README.md

-# aws-security
+# serverless
-This repository is used for hands-on cloud security training.
+This repository is used for hands-on cloud security training on serverless computing in AWS.

 It is based on https://github.com/serverless/examples/tree/master/aws-python-simple-http-endpoint